MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgDeviceManagementImportedDeviceIdentity.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphImportedDeviceIdentity>`: The importedDeviceIdentity resource represents a unique hardware identity of a device that has been pre-staged for pre-enrollment configuration.
+BODYPARAMETER <IMicrosoftGraphImportedDeviceIdentity>: The importedDeviceIdentity resource represents a unique hardware identity of a device that has been pre-staged for pre-enrollment configuration.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[CreatedDateTime <DateTime?>]`: Created Date Time of the device
   - `[Description <String>]`: The description of the device
   - `[EnrollmentState <EnrollmentState?>]`: